Rail transport in Spain: High speed network

 High speed rail was first proposed in Spain in the 1980s, joining the Meseta Central and Andalusia.
 The first line, joining Madrid and Seville, was opened in 1992, in time for the Seville Expo '92.
-The line was built on standard gauge, and reused segments of the existing Madrid-Ciudad Real line.
+The line was built to standard gauge, and reused segments of the existing Madrid-Ciudad Real line.
 After that, connections with Barcelona, Valencia, Málaga and Galicia were subsequently opened.
 The current network is 3973 km in length, the longest in Europe and the second longest in the world, after China.

 The network sees a multitude of services, operated by three companies under a multitude of brands.
 Renfe operates services under the AVE brand for high speed long distance services, AVANT for high-speed mid distance, and ALVIA and Euromed for services that change gauges.
 The French operator SNCF runs international services under the inOui brand and national services under the Ouigo low-cost brand.
 Iryo operates several high speed services.

 The current network is divided into many lines, which mostly branch out of Madrid: